Louis Vuitton: Collaboration history

+Criticism

 Alleged mistreatment of models

 In May 2017, media reported on alleged mistreatment of Louis Vuitton exclusive model Ulrikke Høyer who was to appear on a Louis Vuitton cruise show in Kyoto.
 The 20-year-old model, who, on arrival, measured 91.5 cm around her hips, was told she was "too bloated" and "too big" for her ensemble and instructed to drink only water for 24 hours.
 The model alleged that she was only informed via her agent in France, who received an email including the text "[she] came yesterday in Tokyo to do her final fitting, and she doesn't fit the exact same dress anymore.
 She has a belly, her face is more puffy [sic] and the back of her dress is open and you can see it is tight."
 Despite following the instructions, she was eventually excluded from the show.
 The model stated that she has "received hundreds of messages from models" who have experienced similar mistreatment from the same Louis Vuitton casting director.
 The casting director denied the allegations and explained the instructions regarding intake of water as a misunderstanding, that the model was instructed that her intake of liquids was to be limited to water.